fnovello46008/MarkDownTutorial/FoliageInstanceTutorial.md

      style="float: left; margin-right: 10px;" />

 ## 3. Link Foliage Component to Blueprint
+### Look for "Actor Class to Spawn"
+### Note: The Options for which actors can be selected are only classes of "OSGBaseItemGather"
 <img src="LinkComponentToBlueprint.png"
      alt="Markdown Monster icon"
      style="float: left; margin-right: 10px;" />